sumitpore/mvc-plugin-boilerplate-for-wordpress/README.md

 We'll try to create a shortcode that prints 10 posts that will help you understand how this boilerplate works.
 The guide assumes that you have gone through Installation steps and created `Example Me` Plugin.

+If you prefer watching videos over reading, then here is a [playlist to get started.](https://www.youtube.com/watch?v=vxR6X8nFbXs&list=PLynzWOMAmxrOtGo6ptsdOaxYoANjOSV8h)

 ### 1. Writing your first Router 📡
 Routes can be defined inside `routes.php` file.
 Here is how a route can be defined for our example
 ```php